-Before you start make sure all the ingredients are at room temperature.
-If you are using cold milk you will create flour lumps that will require an electric beater to be dissolved.
+Before you start, make sure all the ingredients are at room temperature.
+If you are using cold milk, you will create flour lumps that will require an electric beater to be dissolved.

 In a large mixing bowl, add flour of your choice - I recommend all-purpose wheat or spelt flour for best results.
-Whisk few seconds to remove any big lumps.
+Whisk for a few seconds to remove any big lumps.
 You don't need to sift the flour.

 Add vanilla, sugar, avocado oil, and soy milk (all at room temperature).

 Whisk vigorously until the crepe batter forms, with no lumps.
 It is ok to have a few small lumps at the end for a crepe recipe.
 If you really don't like these lumps, use an electric beater to get a smoother batter.
-The batter should be slightly thick, but runnier than a pancake batter.
+The batter should be slightly thick but runnier than a pancake batter.

 Warm a non-stick crepe pan or non-stick pancake griddle under medium/high heat.

 Rub avocado oil onto the pan using a piece of absorbent paper.
 I used about 1 teaspoon of oil placed on a piece of absorbent paper.
 Then, I rub the crepe pan.
-This avoids leaving drops of oil on the pan that will fry the crepes so always use this technique to avoid too much oil in the pan.
+This avoids leaving drops of oil on the pan that will fry the crepes, so always use this technique to avoid too much oil in the pan.